This post may contain affiliate links.

 Being a pretty shy person by nature, I have been really pushing myself to be comfortable with video, so this was a big step!

-Let me tell you a little about the Gro-ables, then on to our tracking sheet!
-Gro-ables are such a neat concept!
+Gro-ables are such a neat concept.
 The seeds come in a little biodegradable pod which includes plant food and potting mix so the seeds get all they need!

-You just push the Gro-able right into the dirt to ground level and water!
+You just push it right into the dirt to ground level and water it!
 You could not make things any easier!
 They come in lots of different varieties and each kit includes 30 Gro-ables with a variety of 4-6 different seeds.
 Gro-ables is starting a movement of gardening with kids and providing the experience of growing and eating fresh produce!
-Visit their site to learn more about the Gro-ables Project!

-My kids couldn’t wait to get going on our Gro-ables Project!
-They all wanted a chance to try and plant the Gro-ables.
+My kids couldn’t wait to get going on our garden project They all wanted a chance to try and plant the seeds.
 I think they were most excited to start seeing growth, though!
-That’s where our tracking sheet came in.
-There is SO much to be learned from gardening.
+That’s where our Garden Growth Tracking sheet came in.
+There is so much to be learned from gardening.

 Are you gardening with your kids?
 What are your favorite tips?
 Enjoy this gorgeous Springtime weather and get your garden planted!